AleksBL/siesta_python/README.md

 Favorably you can have them in your .bashrc file so that you can just call them as "siesta RUN.fdf > RUN.out", "tbtrans RUN.fdf > RUN.out", but it isnt strictly necessary, as you can also just give the code your paths to the various executables.
 Just "siesta" and "tbtrans" are however default values.

 ## How to set up a siesta-calculation
 Copy the "siesta_python.py" and "funcs.py" scripts to the folder of your choice, together with a folder with the pseudo-potentials you will use.
 The pseudo-potentials must be named like this: 'atom'.'type'.psf, eg. for the molybdenum gga pseudo-potential would read Mo.gga.psf or the carbon lda: C.lda.psf.
 We will later reference this folder in the initialisation of the class contained in 'siesta_python.py'.
-Now we are set up, as the siesta_python.py script will handle the creation of all the folders.

 Before starting, we should have a folder called "pp" with the pseudo-potentials in the same folder you are running the calculation in.
-You should also be able to run siesta from the terminal using just "siesta RUN.fdf > RUN.out", else you will need to additionally specify the "siesta_exec" keyword in the
+You should also be able to run siesta from the terminal using just "siesta RUN.fdf > RUN.out", else you will need to additionally specify the "siesta_exec" keyword in the initialisation below.

 We can make the atomic structure using [sisl](http://zerothi.github.io/sisl/docs/latest/index.html) (Which can also do a lot of other stuff).
 Lets make a simple graphene sheet with a nitrogen defect in the middle: